Descot21/Lycian/docs/intro/index.md

 **What is Lycian?**

-Lycian, or 𐊗𐊕𐊐𐊎𐊆𐊍𐊆 (TrMmili), is an ancient Anatolian language that was spoken in Lycia, a geo-political area in the southwest of modern-day Turkey.
+Lycian is an ancient Anatolian language that was spoken in Lycia, a geo-political area in the southwest of modern-day Turkey.
 Most scholars agree that Lycian has it's origins in Indo-European, closely related to other Anatolian languages like Luwian, Carian, and (distantly) Hittite.
 It seems that Lycian maintained a strong written presence in Lycia during the 4th and 5th centuries BCE, appearing on stone, tombs, monuments, and coins.
 But, by the first century, Greek had fully replaced Lycian the sole public and administrative language.

 There are two forms of Lycian that have been discovered: Lycian A (simply called "Lycian") and Milyan (sometimes called Lycian B).
 Lycian accounts for the majority of texts discovered, while Milyan appears only in a select number of sources, usually from eastern Lycia in the Milyas region.
 Since Milyan appears in such a small number of sources, it has not been deciphered as well as Lycian.
-For that reason, Trmmili Texts only deals with texts written in Lycian.
+For that reason, Trmilli Texts only deals with texts written in Lycian.

 Lycian has not yet been fully deciphered, but significant strides have been made in recent centuries.
 The first non-deciphered texts were published by a French archaeological team in 1820, with the Lycian alphabet being deciphered later that year.
 The first extensive corpus of Lycian inscriptions was published by an Austrian expedition led by Ernest Kalinka in 1901.
 This corpus, called *Tituli Asiae Minoris: Tituli Lyciae* (shorted to TL in this collection), contianed 152 Lycian inscriptions, including some bilingual Lycian-Greek texts.